windhooked/hdw_libc/README.md

 # hdw_libc
-My collection of C functions, used in various projects over the years.
+My collection of datastructures and other C functions, used in various projects over the years.